Foundation-Classes-For-OpenTK/OFC/README.md

 These make drawing objects to GL much easier to perform.

+Check out the [Wiki](../../wiki) for help.

-The classes cover the major GL objects: Buffer, Vertexes, Program, Shaders, Textures, Uniforms, etc.
+The classes cover the major GL objects: Buffer, Vertexes, Program, Shaders, Textures, Uniforms, etc. See [Class List](../../wiki/index)

 It has a render list which allows the rendering of all objects to be executed in one call.